Ron31/jda-commands/README.md

-A simple yet highly customizable, anntoation-driven command library for jda
+A simple yet highly customizable, annotation-driven command library for jda